TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

 From the intensity plot/dat file, there are three values for each colour channel we are interested in:

 1 - The absolute maximum of the channel (dubbed the "Plateau")
-<font color="#7f7f7f">This is the value of the flat part of the large middle feature.</font>
+	*This is the value of the flat part of the large middle feature.*
 2 - The local maximum of the first band (dubbed the "Peak")
-<font color="#7f7f7f">This is the value of the spike after the Platea, representing the first, brightest repeating band of colour in the diffraction spike.</font>
+	*This is the value of the spike after the Plateau, representing the first and brightest repeating band of colour in the diffraction spike.*
 3 - The local minimum between the Plateau and the Peak (dubbed the "Trough")
-<font color="#7f7f7f">Fairly self-explanatory; the dip before the first Peak after the large middle feature</font>
+	*Fairly self-explanatory; the dip before the first Peak after the large middle feature*

 ![[annotated plot.png|500]]